Yaare Neenu Cheluve

-The film was a remake of Tamil film Kadhal Kottai.
-Heera reprised her original role in this version as well.
+The film was a remake of the 1996 Tamil film Kadhal Kottai.
+Heera reprised her role from the original.
 The film released in 1998 to generally positive reviews from critics.
-The songs composed by Hamsalekha was received well and was at the top of the charts for many weeks.
-He was awarded with the Best Music Director award at the 1998 Filmfare Awards South.
+The songs composed by Hamsalekha were received well and stayed at the top of the charts for many weeks.
+Hamsalekha won the Best Music Director award at the 1998 Filmfare Awards South.